GPawi/LANDO/README.md

 R      | 4.3.1
 Octave | 8.3.0

-_MATLAB support is not bundled due to licensing but can be added manually if desired._
+_MATLAB support is not bundled due to licensing._

 ---